Top

 Jacksonville Chapter 7 Bankruptcy Attorney

-If you are struggling with overwhelming debt, you may be wondering what your options are.
-While many people are hesitant to pursue bankruptcy, it may be the best way to get a fresh start.
-Chapter 7 bankruptcy, also known as liquidation, can help you eliminate most of your debt and get your finances back on track.
+If you are struggling with overwhelming debt, you may wonder what your options are.
+While many people hesitate to pursue bankruptcy, it may offer the best way to get a fresh start.
+Chapter 7 bankruptcy, often called liquidation, can eliminate most of your debt and help you restore your finances.
 At The Law Office of David C. Meltzer, PLLC, we have the knowledge and experience to guide you through the Chapter 7 process.
-We can help you get the fresh start you deserve.
+Our team is committed to helping you pursue the fresh start you deserve.

-If you are interested in learning more about how Chapter 7 bankruptcy can help you, contact our Jacksonville Chapter 7 bankruptcy lawyer at (904) 418-7454 to schedule a free initial consultation.
+If you are interested in learning more about how Chapter 7 bankruptcy can help you, contact our Jacksonville Chapter 7 bankruptcy attorney at (904) 418-7454 to schedule a free initial consultation.

 Chapter 7 Eligibility

-To qualify for Chapter 7, you must pass the "means test" to prove that you do not have the ability to repay your debts.
-If you pass the means test, you will not have to repay your unsecured creditors.
+To qualify for Chapter 7, you must pass the "means test" to show you cannot repay your debts.
+If you pass, you are not responsible for repaying unsecured creditors.

 If you do not pass the means test, you may still qualify for Chapter 7 if: